sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/setFormatterLocale.md

 ---
-id: setLocale
+id: setFormatterLocale
-title: setLocale
+title: setFormatterLocale
 ---

 ```
-setLocale(locale): void
+setFormatterLocale(locale): void
 ```

-`setLocale` enables the user to set an override for the language that is specified in the browser settings.
+`setFormatterLocale` enables the user to set the language that is used to format numeric values and dates.
+If not specified, the language will fallback to the one that is specified by calling setLocale or the one is specified in the browser settings.

 ## Arguments